Wolox/tech-guides/frontend/angular/style-guide.md

 ## Lazy Loading

 When your app is growing, it will be more lazy for a complete initial launch.
-Then, lazy loading will speeds up the app load time by splitting it into multiple bundles and loading them on demand.
+Then, lazy loading will speed up the app load time by splitting it into multiple bundles and loading them on demand.
 But, for this we need the Router help.

-The Lazy Loading load the module only when it enters the `home` path.
+Lazy Loading loads the module only when it enters the `home` path.

 ```ts
 {